wolfSSL/wolfEngine/README.md

 └── wolfssl
 ```

-### Building OpenSSL
+### OpenSSL

 Follow the instructions in the OpenSSL `INSTALL` file.
-The list of commands to run are:
+The list of commands to
+run are:
 ```
     $ perl Configure { VC-WIN32 | VC-WIN64A | VC-WIN64I | VC-CE }
     $ nmake clean # This command needs to be run if OpenSSL has previously been built in this directory with a different configuration.
     $ nmake
 ```

-### Building wolfSSL
+### wolfSSL

 Compile wolfSSL using one of the solution projects available in the
 project (`wolfssl.sln` or `wolfssl64.sln`).
 The following is a list of defines
 that are generated when using the configure script.
 You do not need to turn all
 of them on but this list will provide full functionality.
 For ease of use, it is
 recommended to add the desired defines to the `user_settings.h` file used in
 the chosen wolfSSL Visual Studio solution.
-Please make sure to update the defines
+Please make sure to update the
-in the wolfEngine `user_settings.h` file to match the defines used to compile
+defines in the wolfEngine `user_settings.h` file to match the defines used to
-wolfSSL.
+compile wolfSSL.

 ```
 /* Settings generated by the configure script when compiling for wolfEngine */